cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

 Our `Reader` needs to make a big change.
 Instead of returning our Mumbler data types it now has to return Truffle nodes.
 We also need to add one important feature.
 We need a new `FrameDescriptor` object whenever we enter a new scope.
 That means when we see a `lambda` we need to create a new `FrameDescriptor` object and get all our `FrameSlot` objects from that.
 The tracking of the current `FrameDescriptor` won't be very hard.
 We'll just create a `Stack` data structure and push/pop frame descriptors as we enter/exit `lambda` bodies.
 The bigger issue is this will complicate reading lists since we have to do something special for `lambda`s.

 So how do we make these changes?
 Well, let's not forget we have a working `Reader` from our simple interpreter.
-Why not just repurpose our existing reader and convert every datatype to its matching Truffle node.
+Why not just re-purpose our existing reader and convert every datatype to its matching Truffle node.
 Our literal `long` and `boolean` nodes will be simple conversions, and symbols shouldn't be too hard (as long as we have our frame descriptor stack working).

 So how do we update our `Reader` class and make minimal modifcations to working code?
 I'll add a conversion process after the reader step.
-The `Reader` returns our Mumbler data structures but we wrapp them in a class that'll do the conversion.
+The `Reader` returns our Mumbler data structures but we wrap them in a class that'll do the conversion.
 The wrapper classes will implement a simple interface.

 ```java
 interface Convertible {